Hargrave homepage.

 Memory Skills

-Techniques for remembering lists, key facts, names, and places, are taught.
-Utilizing mnemonics, sentencing, and other memorization techniques improves performance on major tests.
+Techniques for remembering lists, key facts, names, and places are taught.
+Utilizing mnemonics, sentencing, and other memorization techniques improves your performance on major tests.

 Reinforcement in The Classroom